One of the biggest questions we get asked is why doesn’t my business profit equal what's in my bank account?

 Where did your profits go?

-Top 3 reasons why your business profit doesn't equal your bank balance
+Top 3 reasons why your business profit doesn't equal your bank account

 Anytime you withdraw money personally this is going to affect your bank balance.

 These may be easy to identify if you have taken money out in large amounts.
-Let's say you have profit of $50,000, your bank balance is showing $20,000 and your owner distribution account is showing $30,000.
+Let's say you have profit of $50,000 this month, your bank balance is showing $20,000 and your owner distribution account is showing $30,000.

 $20,000 Bank Balance